Student Mobility for Studies (SMS) - Outgoing

 The Erasmus+ departmental coordinators are your contacts within your faculty.
 They will support you in your application for a spot on an Erasmus+ exchange as well as in all academic matters pertaining to your stay abroad.

-• Contact the Erasmus+ departmental coordinators with any questions regarding the academic planning of your Erasmus stay (proper timing, integrating your stay abroad into your studies, suitable partner universities, special application requirements, course selection, options for the recognition of courses, etc.).
-This also includes questions about the preparation of the learning agreement.
+- Contact the Erasmus+ departmental coordinators with any questions regarding the academic planning of your Erasmus stay (proper timing, integrating your stay abroad into your studies, suitable partner universities, special application requirements, course selection, options for the recognition of courses, etc.).
 For an overview of contacts, please consult the List of Erasmus+ departmental coordinators.

 The International Office